 9. Enter a Test Level in the provided text box, if applicable.

 10. Select the check box in the Include in Transcript column if the test score should display on the student's transcript.
-If not, leave the check box cleared of any selection.

 11. Enter the number of the district that administered the test in the District Administered column text box.